splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 * An :ref:`AWS IAM role <aws-iam-role>`.
 * An external ID from Observability Cloud.
 An external ID is a random string used to establish a trust relationship between Observability Cloud and your AWS account.
 It's automatically generated for you when you create a new AWS integration in Observability Cloud.
 See :new-page:`How to use an external ID when granting access to your AWS resources to a third party <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html>` in AWS documentation.

 For the :strong:`GovCloud or China regions`, select the option to authenticate using a secure token, which combines an access key ID and a secret access key.
+When prompted for an access key practice, select :guilabel:`Third-party service`.

 .. _aws-iam-policy: